protomaps/PMTiles/spec/v3_design_doc.md

 | 144 | center longitude | 4 |
 | 148 | center latitude | 4 |

+### Notes

+* **# of addressed tiles**: the total number of tiles before run-length encoding, i.e. `Sum(RunLlength)` over all entries.
+* **# of tile entries**: the total number of entries across all directories where `RunLength > 0`.
+* **# # of tile contents**: the number of referenced blobs in the tile section, or the unique # of offsets.
+If the archive is completely deduplicated, this is equal to the # of unique tile contents.
+If there is no deduplication, this is equal to the number of tile entries above.
+* **boolean clustered flag**: if `True`, blobs in the data section are generally ordered by Hilbert TileID.
+More concretely, this means that: when traversing all entries in TileID order, the offsets are either contiguous with the immediately previous entry, or refer to a lesser offset - a deduplicated tile.
+* **tile format extension**: the conventional file extension for the tile contents; may be used to enforce that client requests match this string. should not be a full MIME type.

+### Organization

 The archive SHOULD contain this 152-byte header, then the header directory, then the JSON metadata, then the leaf directories (if present), then all tile data.

-## Clustered archives

-If the `clustered` header is `True`, this means that the tile data in the data section are generally ordered by TileID (Hilbert order).
-More concretely, this means that: when traversing all entries in TileID order, the offsets are either contiguous with the immediately previous entry, or refer to a lesser offset (a deduplicated tile).